uldahlalex/fs25_5_2/README.md

             }
             catch (Exception e)
             {
-                //This is where you build it
+                //This is where you build the global exception handling logic }
-            }
         });
     };